-Inspired by designer Reiko Caron‘s easy updates in the bathroom of her new condo which had a great spa shower but a not-so-great storage situation, we set out looking for other easy bathroom storage ideas.
-We found some that use the backs and insides of doors, adding organizers to cabinets, wall storage, and customizing nooks and small spaces, you too can add more storage to a bathroom.
-Best of all, these solutions are easy and mostly-inexpensive to install.
+Inspired by designer Reiko Caron‘s easy updates in the bathroom of her new condo which had a great spa shower but a not-so-great storage situation, we set out looking for other easy bathroom storage fixes.
+By using the backs and insides of doors, adding organizers to cabinets, wall storage, and customizing nooks and small spaces, you too can add more storage to a bathroom.
+Best of all, these solutions are easy and mostly-inexpensive to do.

 Add organizers to cabinets

 The Iris Expandable Organizer from the Container Store has trays that pull out.

 With a little glue (get the right type for the material of your cabinet) and an assortment of business card holders and small pieces, the door of your medicine cabinet can be put to good use.

 Add storage behind and over doors

 Use a 24-pocket over the door shoe organizer to store toiletries and bath products.

 Use nooks and small spaces

 These magnet strips can be installed virtually anywhere to store small implements like tweezers and also make a great bobby bin “holder.”

 A good carpenter can design custom pull-out cabinets to fit even very small areas and add in functional elements like in-drawer electrical outlets that are going to save you time and help you keep your bathroom tidy.